Victor-Guerrero-Devs/css-courses/academind-css/14-grid/notes.md

 check out how they work on mdn

 they automatically provide responsive grid items in relation to the viewport width since they can drop items into a new row if things get too small

+## flexbox vs grid

+flexbox is for 1 dimensional things, i.e. either things are in a row or in a column

+grids are for 2 dimensional things, i.e. things are both in rows and columns

+therefore, grid excels at the overall webpage layout as well as 2-d components likre an image gallery or form

+flexbox excels in 1 dimensional components like navbar or payment plans that are either in a row for desktop or in a column for tablet/mobile